VictuarVi/PoliMi-PhD-Thesis/README.md

 - `colored-headings`: whether to use colored headings or not
 - `main-logo`: main logo of the thesis

-See the `docs/` folder for a thorough example on how to style the thesis.
+See the `docs/` folder for a thorough example on how to style the thesis; also have a look at `docs/docs.pdf` for the full documentation.

 # Contributing 🚀